Family farm owners worry proposed fertilizer storage site could pollute the air | CBC News

 "We can't," she said.

-CBC News reached out to LaSalle Agri Fertilizer, the company behind the proposed facility on Kerwood Road and its owner David Bruuma on Friday, but did not receive a reply to its request for comment.
+CBC News reached out to LaSalle Agri Fertilizer, the company behind the proposed facility on Kerwood Road and its owner David Buurma on Friday, but did not receive a reply to its request for comment.

 According to the Ontario Ministry of Agriculture, Food and Rural Affairs, biosolids are what's leftover when municipal sewage sludge is treated, processed and the clean water is separated and returned to a river or lake.